 They come from two sources.
 First, our own experience over many years with many funders (and in many countries).
 Second, we are borrowing some ideas from similar initiatives such as Transparency International’s Corporate Political Engagement Index, the “Who Funds You?” initiative for think tank funding transparency, the Equileap Global Gender Equality Index, , ACF Transparency & Engagement, Stonewall Workplace Equality Index and ShareAction’s annual ranking of fund managers.

-Who is conducting the research and analysis?
-How will it be done?
+Who conducts the research and analysis?
+How is done?

-Giving Evidence will do the research and analysis.
+Giving Evidence does the research and analysis.
 We have a team of researchers, all with experience of charities and funding, and with diverse backgrounds.
 They are also demographically diverse.
-Each foundation will be assessed on the criteria by two researchers independently.
+Each foundation is assessed on the criteria by two researchers independently.
 Foundations will be allocated to researchers at random.
-The whole research process will be overseen by Dr Sylvia McLain, a chemist who formerly ran a research group and taught at the University of Oxford.
-Where the two researchers’ scorings differ, there will be a discussion between them and Sylvia to understand and resolve the difference: it may be necessary for a third researcher to assess the foundation on the disputed criteria, and if so, they will do that ‘blind’ to their colleagues’ assessments.
+The whole research process is overseen by Dr Sylvia McLain, a chemist who formerly ran a research group and taught at the University of Oxford.
+Where the two researchers’ scorings differ, there is a discussion between them and Sylvia to understand and resolve the difference: it is sometimes necessary for a third researcher to assess the foundation on the disputed criteria, and if so, they are ‘blind’ to their colleagues’ assessments.
 This is a standard process used in many situations, e.g., for marking university exams, assessing research applications.
-The whole project will be overseen by Giving Evidence’s Director Caroline Fiennes.
-Details of our team are here.

-When does Giving Evidence expect to publish the findings from the first year’s analysis?
+When does Giving Evidence expect to publish the findings from the Year One analysis?

 How do I sign up to get updates on this project?